Key Breed Facts

 Joseph Thomas imported a number of hounds from these kennels and it was these Borzois that were to become the foundation breeding stock of dogs both in the UK and on the other side of the Atlantic in America that we see today.
 Sadly, during the Russian Revolution of 1917, these aristocratic hounds were seen as being bourgeois accessories of the rich and as such many of them were killed.
 The breed only managed to survive vanishing forever thanks to the dogs that were gifted to people in other countries of the world.

-Today, the Borzoi is a popular choice both as a companion and family pet thanks to the very elegant looks and their extremely kind, calm and placid natures.
+It is worth noting that the breed's name was changed from Russian Wolfhound to Borzoi during the mid-1930's so that they were known by the same breed name throughout the world.
+Today, the Borzoi is a popular choice and the breed has a large and loyal fanbase both as a companion and family pet thanks to the very elegant looks and their extremely kind, calm and placid natures.

 Height at the withers: Males 75 - 85 cm, Females 68 - 78 cm